dunerztd/marketplace_app/README.md

 #### Booking

-- a booking is made when a student purchases a lesson from a teacher profile.
+booking is made when a student purchases a lesson from a teacher profile.
 - the user pays through the online payment system Stripe.
 - The booking shows up in the both student and teacher views.
 The views contain basic booking information about the respective parties.
 - must be logged in